kgremillion/pandas-analysis/README.md

-# Pandas Homework - Heros of Pymoli

-## Analyzes Dataset from Video Game Heros of Pymoli
+# Analyzes Dataset from Video Game Heros of Pymoli with Pandas

 ### *Conclusions Drawn From Dataset*
 * *The first conclusion is based on the gender demographics.
 The video game players are predominantly male, holding a percentage of 84% of players, overshadowing 14% of female players and nearly 2% of others.*